-Everybody has, at some point in their lives, ruined a photo (this in no way refers to your face Alan, that ruins everything).
+Everybody has, at some point in their lives, ruined a tourist photo.
 Sometimes by mistake, sometimes because you're in a rush, and sometimes because you just don't give a...

 **Pro tip: bonus annoyance points if you manage to do any of these things whilst brandishing a selfie stick like a medieval jousting lance.**